Home

 FeatureDecimal DegreesDMS

-Best forDigital apps, GPSPaper maps, aviation
+Best forDigital apps, code, databasesPaper maps, surveying, aviation charts

-Direction+ or -N/S/E/W
+Direction+ or - signN/S/E/W letter

 Converting DMS to Decimal Degrees